Brigantine Polar Bear Plunge postponed

 The 2021 Brigantine Polar Bear Plunge has been postponed.

-In a Facebook post from the nonprofit Brigantine Polar Bears, the organization stated the event will be rescheduled for another time.
+In a Facebook post from the nonprofit Brigantine Polar Bears, the organization said the January event will be rescheduled.

 Contact: 609-272-7210